 About your host, The Figurative Sculpture School

 The classes are taught by Livia Turco a classical figurative Italian sculptor, trained in the classical Arts since the age of 14, her studies based on the human anatomy, history of arts, life drawing and Modelling.
 Moved in 2000 to London where she furthered her studies under the tutelage of Allan Sly at Wimbledon School of Arts, now University of the Arts London.
-Since graduation she has been working for Madame Tussauds to the present time, as body and head portrait sculptor, where the knowledge of anatomy and great observation skills are required.
-She also tutor the Madame Tussauds junior sculptors in her atelier.
+Since graduation, she has been working for Madame Tussauds to the present time, as body and head portrait sculptor, where the knowledge of anatomy and great observation skills are required.
+She also tutor the Madame Tussauds junior sculptors in her studio.

 Since the Academic year 2016-17 she is leading the sculpture projects at the Technical Arts and Special Effect course.